Tushapalta/Tushapalta/README.md

-- 👋 Hi, I’m @Tushapalta
+- 👋 Hi, my name is Tusha Palta
 - 👀 I’m interested in Bioinformatics and data science
 - 🌱 I’m currently pursuing a Msc in artificial intelligence in bioscience
 - 💞️ I’m looking to collaborate on beginner python and R projects